 The University of Helsinki has 11 faculties, and it provides teaching on four campuses in Helsinki: the City Centre, Kumpula, Meilahti and Viikki.
 In addition, the University has research stations in Hyytiälä, Värriö, Kilpisjärvi and Kenya.

-Of the University of Helsinki’s teachers and researchers, 22% are from outside Finland.
-The University has 1 700 international Master’s and doctoral students in 2016.
+Of the University of Helsinki’s teachers and researchers, 24% are from outside Finland.
+The University had 1,872 international degree students in 2017.

 The University of Helsinki was established in Turku in 1640, and the University continues to celebrate its anniversary on the date of the establishment of the Royal Academy of Turku, 26 March.
 The University moved to Helsinki during Finland’s Russian rule in 1828, and when Finland gained its independence, it was renamed the University of Helsinki.